sbtrn-devil/crtk/docs/api.md

 `this` context in which the coroutine function is invoked should be assumed undefined. \[Currently it is global object, but this assumption must not be relied on.\] If you need to start a coroutine as a method of some object, you use `beginMethod` helper (see below).

 `start` returns a coroutine handle, object that allows to control and synchronize on the coroutine.
 See `'CoroutineHandle'` for more info.
 Coroutine code will start actual execution on next soonest asynchronous occasion.

-Note that, from coroutine perspective, pending asynchronous calls (including code from other coroutines) can be called during `yield *SYNCW()` statement.
+Note that, from coroutine perspective, any pending asynchronous code (including code from other coroutines) is only "allowed" to run during `yield *SYNCW()` statements.

 ## startMethod: _Symbol_